 Close up early on a Friday and take the team across the street for some cocktails and laughs.
 Team bonding comes in many forms and Eggnog is one of them.
 Better yet, decorate the office and surprise them with an early work party!

 Host a Fancy Party

 Does a party in the office sound too drabb?
 Think your employees will find the thought of partying in the same place they work all day the kind of idea the Grinch would suggest?
 Take it elsewhere!
-Rent a private room at a local restaurant and throw a Real party!
+Rent a venue and get themed props and equipment from somewhere like https://www.eventlyst.com/ to deck it out, or if you want to take a slightly easier route you could hire private room at a local restaurant.
 An upscale event where employees can bring a guest will make them feel like you truly care about your work family.
 Throw a party they’ll brag about for months and you’re sure to start off the new year strong.

 A Personal Note

 If you’re going to do holiday cards, then do holiday cards.
 Don’t just do the blanket “thanks for all you do” statement; personalize the message to each employee so it’s clear leadership values each individual’s contributions.
 Classic, simple and effective.